siddharth-star/face/README.md

+----------:NOTE:-------
+Before download the project please create some folder name as Attendance,KerasImage,TrainingImage.

 # faceRecognition

 This repository contains code for facial recognition using openCV and python with a tkinter gui interface.
 If you want to test the code then run train.py file